 The ™ symbol denotes a trademark that has not been registered with the USPTO.
 This includes trademarks that are in the process of applying to the USPTO for registration.

 The ™ symbol denotes that the logo or image is being registered or used as a trademark.
 Unfortunately, the ™ symbol doesn't guarantee that the trademark will not be used by others.
 Unregistered trademarks don't receive the same protection as those that are registered.

 Registered Trademark ®

 The ® symbol denotes that a trademark is registered with the USPTO.
 It is illegal to use the ® symbol on an unregistered trademark.
 An ® symbol cannot be used on a trademark that is not yet approved by the USPTO; this includes active applications.

 A registered trademark receives more protection under trademark law than an unregistered trademark.
-Registration also makes it easier to identify first use of a trademark.
-First use is important when deciding infringement lawsuits.
+Registration also makes it easier to identify the first use of a trademark.
+The first use is important when deciding infringement lawsuits.

 A circle c symbol or © is representative of a copyright.
 A copyright doesn't have to be registered to legally use the © symbol.
 The © symbol notifies the public that this is a copyrighted work.
 The © symbol doesn't have to be used for a work to be protected by a copyright.
 A creative work is automatically protected under copyright law.